cs31415/cs31415.github.io/writings/india-2025-diary.md

 A large atrium with another staircase.
 A music room, a martial arts room, a dance room, a counseling room.
 Everything looks amazing, but a little too spotless.
 We haven't seen any kids so far in these extracurricular rooms.
 Back on the ground level, we give our impressions with Vyas ji and compliment the principal.
 Take a photo and then our leave.

-Have lunch – paneer masala, mix veg curry and dal – followed by nap.
+Special fare for Mandsaur visitors - paneer masala, mix veg curry and dal for lunch.
+It is simple but enjoyable.
+Followed by the inevitable food coma and nap.

 By the time we wake up, Mandsaur folks are here.
 Vinod ji, Lokesh (a relative or friend) and Kamakshi are in the front room.
 Rama bhabhi and Meenu are having a nap in the middle room.